AI Data Sources Component

 • Medical textbooks across all specialties

-• CME course materials from ACCME-accredited providers
+• CME course materials and educational frameworks

 • University medical school curricula